mehulagg/gitlab/doc/user/application_security/dependency_list/index.md

 ### Dependency Paths

-A dependency list shows the path between the dependency and a top-level dependency it's connected to, if any.
+The dependency list shows the path between a dependency and a top-level dependency it's connected to, if any.
 There are possibly many paths connecting a transient dependency to top-level dependencies, but the UI only shows one of the shortest paths.